Pancho Segura: Professional career

-Segura won the 1949-50 tour against Frank Parker 63–12 (they played the preliminary match each night before Kramer and Gonzales took to the court).
+Segura won the 1949–50 tour against Frank Parker 63–12 (they played the preliminary match each night before Kramer and Pancho Gonzales took to the court).
 Segura won a four-man tournament at Paris in January.
 In the semi-final of the 1950 U.S. Pro Championship held in Cleveland on clay, Segura won a come-from-behind five set match over Kramer, and went on to beat Kovacs in the final.
-Segura was rated the U.S. number one professional for 1950 by the U.S. Professional Lawn Tennis Association as a result of this win.
-He was also ranked U.S. No. 1 professional by the PTPA.
+Segura was rated the U.S. number one professional for 1950 by the U.S. Professional Lawn Tennis Association as well as by the PTPA.